How to Make a Pool Noodle Christmas Ornament Wreath

 It is a festive focal point that brings holiday cheer to any household.

-But what’s the best way to display your wreath?
+But what’s the best way to display your Christmas ornament wreath DIY?

 Some people like to hang it from a ribbon, while others prefer a more minimalist look. (if that is even possible with this wreath!)